thunderdust/Solaris/catalog.md

 5. When an order is confirmed and submitted, the sales representatives still need to track the product delivery to make sure clients can get their laptop on time.

+6. When a employee newly joins the company as a sales representative, he needs to go through related training before he starts to sell laptops.

 Describe what user expects.

 1. *An easy-to-operate but powerful demonstration to showcase products to customers as detailed as possible*